-In assessing our results of operations in a given period, one of the primary factors we consider is the level of snowfall experienced within the prior snow season.
+Although we diversified and expanded our portfolio with the acquisition of Dejana during the year ended December 31, 2016, snowfall is still the primary factor in evaluating our business results due to its significant impact on the results of operations of our Work Truck Attachments segment.
 We typically compare the snowfall level in a given period both to the snowfall level in the prior season and to those snowfall levels we consider to be average.
-References to "average snowfall" levels below refer to the aggregate average inches of snowfall recorded in 66 cities in 26 snow-belt states in the United States during the annual snow season, from October 1 through March 31, from 1980 to 2015.
-During this period, snowfall averaged 3,062 inches, with the low in such period being 1,794 inches and the high being 4,502 inches.
+References to "average snowfall" levels below refer to the aggregate average inches of snowfall recorded in 66 cities in 26 snow-belt states in the United States during the annual snow season, from October 1 through March 31, from 1980 to 2016.
+During this period, snowfall averaged 3,040 inches, with the low in such period being 1,794 inches and the high being 4,502 inches.

-During the six-month snow season ended March 31, 2015, snowfall was 3,592 inches, which was 17.3% higher than average.
-Meanwhile, during the six-month snow season ended March 31, 2014, we experienced snowfall that was 42.1% higher than average.
-During the six-month snow season ended March 31, 2013, we experienced snowfall that was 6.9% higher than average.
-We believe the above average snowfall in the three consecutive years ending December 31, 2013, December 31, 2014 and December 31, 2015 was the largest driver that positively impacted our business in 2015.
-Additionally, we believe other factors had a positive impact as well.
-These additional factors included a record number of new products launched in 2015, positively trending light truck sales in 2015 and the successful integration of Henderson.
+During the six-month snow season ended March 31, 2016, snowfall was 2,255 inches, which was 25.8% lower than average.
+Meanwhile, during the six-month snow season ended March 31, 2015, we experienced snowfall that was 17.3% higher than average.
+During the six-month snow season ended March 31, 2014, we experienced snowfall that was 42.1% higher than average.
+We believe the lower than average snowfall in the year ending December 31, 2016 was the largest driver that negatively impacted our business in 2016.
+We believe other factors had a positive impact, including a favorable outcome in litigation defending our intellectual property, positively trending light truck sales in 2016, the successful integration of Dejana and continued successful integration of Henderson.